 - Clubs/groups can specify age restrictions of their choice but the minimum age must be 12 years (accompanied by a parent or guardian) or 16 years (unaccompanied).

 - Organised runs should be open to anyone including people that are not a member of your club or group.
 They should be suitable for all abilities to take part including new runners.

-- To organise a run simply register the information at https://www.surveymonkey.co.uk/r/runandtalk
+- To organise a run simply click here to register the information.

-- Organised runs can be registered from 3rd to 13th January.
-Registered runs will be promoted here via the Facebook event page from Monday 16th January.
+- Organised runs can be registered from 12th - 26th September.
+Registered runs will be promoted here via the Facebook event page from Tuesday 19th September.

 - Registered organised runs will be provided with a template promotional poster and template press release to promote their runs (optional).

 - Please use #runandtalk on social media when promoting your run(s).